Hallelujah78/driverTheory/README.md

 - ~~allow user to flag questions~~ Done
 - ~~CSS fixes needed: 'results' text for the results icon appears out of vertical alignment with text for other buttons~~ DONE
 - CSS fixes needed: for questions with no image, the question text should span the entire width of the question container
-- CSS fixes needed: I used NavLinks for two of the buttons in the Results.
-The active class is not being applied correctly.
+- ~~CSS fixes needed: I used NavLinks for two of the buttons in the Results.
+The active class is not being applied correctly.~~ DONE
-- CSS fixes needed: the Categories page and the Test page both have vertical scrolling enabled even though the content is not overflowing.
+- ~~CSS fixes needed: the Categories page and the Test page both have vertical scrolling enabled even though the content is not overflowing.
 The QuestionList page is the only page that requires scrolling.
-Needs a fix.
+Needs a fix.~~
-- pages that do have scroll need to load at the top.
-This will be fixed with the CSS fix above.
 - There is an issue with being logged into the app on multiple devices and attempting to create a new test on both of them.
 Possibly due to the deletion of abandoned tests upon creation of a new test.
+- modal message needs to be defined when modal is called